A mastectomy is surgery to remove a breast or part of a breast. It is usually done to treat breast cancer. Types of breast surgery include:

 - Mastectomy -- The Surgical Procedure (Susan G. Komen for the Cure)

-- Surgery Choices for Women with DCIS or Breast Cancer (National Cancer Institute) - PDF
+- Surgery Choices for Women with DCIS or Breast Cancer (National Cancer Institute) Also in Spanish

 - Surgery for Breast Cancer (American Cancer Society) Also in Spanish